enkidevs/curriculum/Web/Styling/README.md

 description: Recipes, techniques and even more tips on how to enhance your CSS workflow.

 prerequisites:
-  - css-html and css basics
+  - web-html and css basics